bpanel-org/bpanel-docs/docs/api-decorate-plugins.md

 There are three parts to decorating plugins:
 - Have a plugin that exposes itself to decoration
+- Expose hooks as properties in your target plugin that widgets can hook into
 - Export a [`decoratePlugin`](#decorateplugin) method from your widget that targets the plugin you want to decorate
-- The target plugin needs to expose hooks as properties that widgets can hook into.

 This enables for far more customizability within views.
 For example, you can have advanced Dashboard views where you compose a wide array of visualizations that can be used to get information about your node at a glance.
 Some users might want to focus on node/network performance while others might show information on transaction volume.
 By customizing the view with different widgets, you can have one dashboard that addresses both.